djhmateer/djhmateer.github.io/_posts/2021-10-04-building osr4rightstools.md

 [osr4rightstools.org](https://osr4rightstools.org) is a set of open source tools for human rights investigators.

-I have built this site for [osr4rights.org](https://osr4rights.org/) who are an academinc research oganisation:
+I have built this site for [osr4rights.org](https://osr4rights.org/) who are an academic research oganisation:

 > "Using open source research to transform the discovery & documentation of Human Rights Violations."

+## Technical

 ## Human Rights Investigators